Category: Shoulder Pain

 • Sudden weakness after an injury (can’t lift the arm like before)

-• Visible deformity, major swelling/bruising, or suspected fracture/dislocation
+• Visible deformity, major swelling/bruising, suspected fracture/dislocation

 • Numbness/tingling with weakness down the arm